 Where were you on Thursday, October 5, 2017, the day it all started?
 We were at our desks, driving carpools, scrolling through emails on the train.
 We heard buzz swarming around a New York Times story.
 We knew it was big.
 We didn't know how big.
 In the Times story, reporters Jodi Kantor and Megan Twohey converted years of brushed-away rumours into an on-the-record reveal: Mega-influential Hollywood producer Harvey Weinstein had allegedly been systematically sexually harassing and sexually assaulting women for decades, including many of your favourite actresses.
 (Weinstein continues to deny the allegations, insisting the encounters were consensual.)

 The exposé and the outpouring of stories that followed on Twitter and beyond — now known as the #MeToo movement, inspired by activist Tarana Burke’s coining of the phrase in 2006 — forced a conversation about the intersection of gender and power.
 When spoken in the booming collective, women's voices became too loud to dismiss.
 People started talking about their painful experiences with sexual harassment, sexual assault, and everyday, casual sexism.
-One year on, and we're still listening.
+Two years on, and we're still listening.

 The #MeToo movement has affected public discourse and had tangible repercussions in workplaces in every arena.
 It has resulted in palpable changes: CEOs ousted, candidates defeated, public figures disgraced.
 Most recently, we saw a televised, quasi-job interview in which a prospective Supreme Court judge's past alleged incident of sexual misconduct was brought against him.
 Weinstein’s downfall was the catalyst we needed, but the women’s movement had been gaining momentum earlier in 2017, beginning with the Women’s March and bleeding into the ousting of powerful men.
 These are the most significant events that mark the radical shift in our cultural outlook regarding sexual misconduct, power dynamics, and the strength of women’s words.